mistycheney/testStereoAlgs/README.md

 1. Compile the programs.

     Source codes of the three libraries are in directories MRFStereo, StereoMatch and libelas.
 To compile them, just follow the instructions in respective READMEs.
-Try removing CMakeCache.txt if there are problems with build.

 2. Set variables in run.sh.